stephenajulu/julzinsight.co/content/services/branding.md

 - Stand out from the competition
 - Build trust and credibility with customers
 - Increase brand recognition and recall
--Create a cohesive visual representation of your company's values and mission
+- Create a cohesive visual representation of your company's values and mission

 ### Benefits: